You know that just chucking it in the recycling bin doesn’t solve the problem.

-Plastic came from oil and can become oil again through a process called pyrolysis.
-Heating plastic in a chamber with little or no oxygen prevents combustion (which would produce dioxins among other undesirable environmental impacts).
+Plastic came from oil.
+It can become oil again through a process called pyrolysis.
+Heating plastic in a chamber with little or no oxygen prevents combustion.
+Burning plastic would produce dioxins among other undesirable environmental impacts.
 Pyrolysis reduces the volume of waste by 50-90%.

 At a much higher heat than pyrolysis, plastic becomes a gas without ever passing through the liquid state.
-Gasification of plastic produces results primarily in a mixture of hydrogen and carbon monoxide (syngas), which can substitute for natural gas or serve as feedstock for numerous chemicals.
+Gasification of plastic produces results primarily in a mixture of hydrogen and carbon monoxide (syngas).
+It can substitute for natural gas or serve as feedstock for numerous chemicals.
 The process leaves very little ash or char.

 Almost all of the waste input becomes useful raw materials and energy.
 Gasification does not require any separation of one plastic from another.
-It works with mixed plastic or contaminated plastic and requires little pre-treatment.
+It works with mixed plastic or contaminated plastic.
+It requires little pre-treatment.
 Therefore whatever plastic cannot be used for any of the other processes described here can still stay out of the landfill.